-Board Committees
+Group Board Committees

 Group Risk Committee (GRC) - GRC is chaired by a Non-Executive Director fulfilling the Senior Manager Framework (SMF) 10 role.
-The GRC oversees the Society's risk management and governance framework and the Society's overall risk profile.
-The membership of the Committee is made up of 4 Non-Executive Directors.
+The GRC oversees the Group's risk management and governance framework and the Group's overall risk profile.
 The GRC has 4 sub-committees, Enterprise Risk Committee, Credit Risk Committee, Model Risk Committee and Assets and Liabilities Committee, which are detailed below.
-The Committee meets at least quarterly and more frequently when required.
-The Committee met five times during 2023.
+The GRC meets at least quarterly (more frequently when required) and met four times during 2024.

 Audit Committee (AC) - AC is chaired by a Non-Executive Director fulfilling the Society's SMF 11 role.
-AC is a sub-committee of the Board assisting in fulfilling its assurance responsibilities, specifically the ongoing review, monitoring and assessment of financial and regulatory reporting, internal control and risk management, internal audit, external audit and whistleblowing.
-The Committee meets at least on a quarterly basis.
-The Committee met six times during 2023.
+AC is a sub-committee of the Board assisting in fulfilling its assurance responsibilities, specifically, the ongoing review, monitoring and assessment of financial and regulatory reporting, internal control and risk management, internal audit, external audit and whistleblowing.
+The AC meets at least on a quarterly basis and met eight times during 2024.

-Nominations Committee (NomCo) - NomCo is chaired by the Chair of the Group Board fulfilling the SMF 13 role.
-NomCo reports to the Board and its overarching purpose is to assist the Chair in keeping the composition of the Board under review and leading the appointments process for nominations to the Board.
-The Committee meets at least twice per year.
-The Committee met four times during 2023.
+Nominations and Governance Committee (NomCo) - NomCo is chaired by the Chair of the Group Board who is also a Non-Executive Director, fulfilling the SMF 13 role.
+NomCo reports to the Board and its overarching purpose is to assist the Chair of the Group Board in keeping the composition of the Board under review and leading the appointments process for nominations to the Board.
+The NomCo meets at least seven times annually and met five times during 2024.

 Remuneration Committee (RemCo) - RemCo is chaired by a Non-Executive Director fulfilling the SMF12 role.
 RemCo reports to the Board and its overarching purpose is to consider, agree and recommend to the Board an overall Remuneration Policy and approach that is aligned to the Society's long term business strategy, business objectives, risk appetite and the long term interests of its members and other stakeholders.
-The Committee meets at least three times per year.
-The committee met five times during 2023.
+The Committee meets at least four times per year and met four times during 2024.